Nike-Inc/tdd-training-cube/README.md

 ![TDD Training Cube pictured during a TDD Learnstitute screencast episode](images/CubeInLearnstitute.png "TDD Training Cube tells us what to do next in our TDD adventures")

-Harry J. W. Percival's [Obey the Testing Goat](http://www.obeythetestinggoat.com/) includes a [workflow diagram](http://www.obeythetestinggoat.com/book/chapter_working_incrementally.html#TDD-double-loop) that also influenced the development of the TDD Training Cube.
+Also, Harry J. W. Percival's [Obey the Testing Goat](http://www.obeythetestinggoat.com/) includes a [workflow diagram](http://www.obeythetestinggoat.com/book/chapter_working_incrementally.html#TDD-double-loop) that influenced the development of the TDD Training Cube.
 &nbsp;

 ## Protips